MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/how-to-specify-device-capabilities-for-bluetooth.md

 ---
-Description: The package manifest is an XML document that contains the info the system needs to deploy, display, or update a Windows Runtime apps app.
+description: The package manifest is an XML document that contains the info the system needs to deploy, display, or update a Windows Runtime apps app.
 Search.Product: eADQiWindows 10XVcnh
 title: How to specify device capabilities for Bluetooth ms.assetid: 366676d5-187e-4e3d-bafa-33ee468efa64